quraish234/Live-chatApp-Admin-Panel-SocketIo/README.md

 # Python live chat widget

 ## Introduction
-This TravelBook site lets to chat for user and admin in real time.
-Users can start chat from the home page chatbox and admin can chat with different users from his dashboard at `http://localhost:5000/admin`.
+This Live chat app for users and admin in real time.
+Users can start chat from the home page chatbox and admin can chat with different users from his dashboard at `http://localhost:5009/admin`.

 ## Getting Started